mogindi/easy-migrate-pvc/README.md

 ## Key Features

+- **Parallelization**: Migrate multiple PVCs simultaneously for faster overall transfer.
+The process is bottlenecked only by the network bandwidth from the workstation to the API servers.
 - **API-Powered**: No need for rsync, SCP, or other tools.
 Data transfer is handled entirely via Kubernetes API calls.
 - **Versatile Use Cases**: Suitable for migrations involving live workloads, staging environments, or complex multi-cluster setups.
 - **Minimal Setup**: Requires only `kubectl` and proper permissions.